markp112/httpServer/README.md

 The application is not intended to be used stand alone, however it can be used to split the CIA factbook into a file per country caontaining the summary information, latitude and longitude and land mass.

+To produce these files open a browser and type //http:localhost:8085/processFile